SquareBracketAssociates/SqueakByExample-english/README.markdown

 This is the LaTeX source repository of the _Squeak by Example_ book.

-The public web site of the books is: <http://squeakbyexample.org/>
+The public web site of the books was: <http://squeakbyexample.org/> (now defunct and temporarily redirects to this github repo)

 All the source repos live here: <http://github.com/SquareBracketAssociates/>